avahoffman/urban-weed-genomics/bash/README.md

 The populations program will use the script `10-population.sh` and the population map specified in [Step 8](#step-8---tsv2bam) (`08-tsv2bam_popmap.txt`) to caluclate population-level summary statistics.

 You will most likely run the populations program multiple times if you are looking at different 'sub-populations'.
 A new directory should be created and the population program should run out of that directory for each iteration of the population program.
+Alternativley, you can specify a new directory as the output folder in the script using the command `-O`.

 # File Organization :bookmark_tabs: